Confidential. Immediate. Montreal's best Addiction Care Centre. Call 514-738-7700 Email: firstname.lastname@example.org.

 Given that drugs are illegal and therefore not subjected to health standards, requirements or inspections, users often don't know what's in their drug.
 This can lead to unexpected complications, overdose, and death.

-Drugs come in several forms
+Drugs come in several forms.

 Cannabis sativa is the most commonly used drug.
 The plant known as pot, weed, herb or grass, produces THC, the active ingredient associated with intoxication.
 The drug is usually smoked, but can also be eaten.
 Its smoke irritates the lungs more than tobacco smoke, and contains cancer-causing chemicals.
 Effects includes pleasure, relaxation, impaired memory, and impaired coordination.
+On October 17, 2018 recreational use of marijuana became legal in Canada.

 Chabad Lifeline helps anyone affected by marijuana addiction, offering one on one support as well as group therapy for both the addict and anyone affected by the user.
 Marijuana Anonymous meetings take place at our centre on a weekly basis.